 Bodily injury and property damage limits are not interchangeable.
 An insurance company will not use a portion of the $25,000 property damage coverage to make up the difference on your bodily injury claim.

-With a serious injury collision, it’s easy to max out the minimum liability limits very quickly.
+With a serious injury collision, it’s easy to max out the minimum liability limits very quickly and your limits may not be enough.
 However, most cases will resolve for the insured’s policy limits unless there are exceptional circumstances.
-For example, maybe the defendant has enough personal assets to cover the accident .
+For example, maybe the defendant has enough personal assets to cover the accident.
 Another example can be if multiple parties can contribute to the settlement, or there is a bad faith allegation against your insurance company.

 Types of Injuries That Often Exceed Insurance Policy Limits